derhansen/sf_banners/README.md

 ## Support and updates

 The extension is hosted on Github.
-Please report feedback, bugs and changerequest directly on Github.
+Please report feedback, bugs and changerequest directly at https://github.com/derhansen/sf_banners